 I found a local organic grocery store that I liked going to.
 I tried out working at different cafes.

-The same friend that I’d traveled with before came to visit!
+The same friend that I’d traveled with before came to visit for 10 days!
 We went on a 4 day road trip through wine country which was AMAZING.
 The area along the Rhine River is just gorgeous, and we saw so many castles.
 And if you didn’t know, I am just a little castle-obsessed (ok, no, more like A LOT) so that was really awesome.

 I did more cool day trips, and just really enjoyed my time there.
 I hosted a meetup for VIP Kid teachers (only one came, but it was still really cool to do!).
-I fell more in love with the cats I was house sitting for.
+I fell more in love with the cats I was house sitting for (although I did have to take one on an emergency vet visit – that was stressful!).
 I celebrated Halloween at my German friend’s friend’s house.

 NOVEMBERI’d been in the Schengen area almost 90 days at that point (as an American, I can stay in the Schengen area for 90 days but then have to go elsewhere for 90 days), so it was time to leave as I knew I wanted to come back for a few days in December for Christmas markets.
 So, my German friend and I packed our bags and headed to Thailand!

 Thailand was totally different than anything I’ve ever experienced.
 It was beautiful, that’s for sure, and I loved all the fresh fruits and the FOOD.
 I only really had one bad meal there and it was totally my fault (I was craving a veggie burger and ordered one in a traditional Thai restaurant – hands down worst meal of my entire life, no joke).

 But otherwise, it was amazing and the islands were gorgeous.
 I also got scuba certified which was awesome and something I’ve always wanted to do.